-Classic grammar books might advise the Present Perfect in response to 6b:
+Classic grammar books might advise the Present Perfect in response to contexts as 6c:

-The open frame would emphasize the time span.
-Everyday American is likely to bring some cognitive ground:
+Everyday American yet is likely to bring some cognitive ground:

-6d.
-I never read / saw the book, and I was at the fair…

 6e.
+I never read / saw the books, and I was at the fair…

-I was reading it that summer, when…
+6f.
+I was reading one that summer, when…

 Feel welcome to further language journey.